DrakeRichards/ttrpg-convert-cli/README-DOCKER.md

     docker compose run ttrpg-convert --help
     ```

-1. To use the container, run `docker compose run ttrpg-convert` followed by the arguments you would normally pass to the .jar file.
+1. To use the container, run `docker compose run --rm ttrpg-convert` followed by the arguments you would normally pass to the .jar file.

     ```bash
     docker compose run ttrpg-convert <arguments>